 Applicants from India: If you attended a college "affiliated to" an Indian university, list the name of the major university, NOT the college (i.e., University of Mumbai).

 Graduate Record Exam Scores: You will also need to provide a copy of your GRE scores.
-The Odum School of Ecology normally requires at least a 1200 verbal + quantitative score although there is some flexibility if an applicant has extensive research experience and/or particularly strong letters of recommendation.
+The Odum School of Ecology competitive verbal and quantitative GRE scores although there is some flexibility if an applicant has extensive research experience and/or particularly strong letters of recommendation.
 ETS can send official test scores directly to the Graduate School by using an Institutional Code of 5813; no departmental code is required.

 Letters of Recommendation: Three letters of recommendation must be submitted using the online recommendation form from the Graduate School: you must provide a valid e-mail address for each recommender.
 Please make sure that your recommenders have indicated that they are willing to fill out a reference form for you in advance.
 Also keep in mind that it is your responsibility to ensure that your recommender has submitted the form by the appropriate deadline.
 Your recommender will receive an email notification with login information upon your final submission of this application.

 Supplemental Essay for Integrative Conservation Ph.D.
 Applicants ONLY: Recent years have seen increased calls for interdisciplinarity in conservation.
 These calls are a recognition of the fact that conservation problems do not conform to disciplinary boundaries and require multiple fields of expertise.
-Furthermore, some scholars have called not for the creation of interdisciplinary teams, but for the training of “interdisciplinary people” (Adams 2005).
+Furthermore, some scholars have called not for the creation of interdisciplinary teams, but for the training of “interdisciplinary people” (Adams, 2005).
 In addition to the call to engage many types of knowledge in conservation efforts, it also has been noted that both the study and practice of conservation are hindered by the traditional divide between academicians and practitioners.
 Our vision of “integrative” conservation training is one in which students not only become conversant across multiple disciplines but also become comfortable moving between the worlds of academia and practice.
 Please reflect on that vision, discussing the merits and downfalls of such an approach, as you see them, and why you think you would be a good fit for this training program.
-Send essay as an email attachment to firstname.lastname@example.org.
+Please limit your response to no more than 600 words.
 For more information, contact email@example.com.

-Application Fee: The fee of $50 must be submitted to the Graduate School before your application can be evaluated.
+Application Fee: The fee of $75 must be submitted to the Graduate School before your (domestic) application can be evaluated.
 We are unable to waive this fee for anyone due to University regulations.
+International application fees are $100.

-Deadlines: Please be sure to have your application and supporting documents submitted to the Odum School of Ecology and the Graduate School by December 5th at the latest to be fully considered for financial support and for Ecology's recruitment weekend.
-This deadline enables our faculty to complete their reviews and make admission recommendations to the Graduate School's Office of Graduate Admissions, which has a yearly application deadline for admission and financial support of January 1.
-Applicants are notified of admission decisions by April 1.
+Deadlines: Please be sure to have your application and supporting documents submitted to the Odum School of Ecology and the Graduate School by December 1.
+This deadline enables our faculty to complete their reviews and make admission recommendations to the Graduate School's Office of Graduate Admissions.
+Applications who have applied by this date, and have been nominated by a potential major professor, will be considered for funding to attend the graduate student recruitment weekend and Graduate Student Symposium in January.
+The Odum School of Ecology Graduate Program Committee meets in mid-December to review completed applications and select 15-20 highly qualified applicants for travel to this invite-only event.
+Applicants are notified of admission decisions by April 1-15.

 The University of Georgia